kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% NMG.md

 - *Stims: Use Battle Stimulant on MC*
 - Exit to Upper City South
 - ***Optional Safe Strat: Zelka Stims***
   - *Skipping Zelka saves around 6-8 seconds, but gives no leeway in terms of stims, meaning you lose lots of time if Carth or MC die anywhere on Taris.
 This strat is recommended for beginning runners until they are comfortable with the rest of Taris.*
+  - *To perform the safe strat:*
     - Run towards statue at the end of the walkway
     - Activate Solo Mode
     - As Carth, open door to Upper City North
     - As MC, talk to Zelka in the medical clinic: 3
     - **BUY:** 3x Adrenal Alacrity (150 Credits)
     - Swap to Carth and [Buffer GP Warp](<./Techniques/GP Warp#buffered-gp-warps>) to warp MC
     - Run backwards to trigger the bullied merchant CS
-- *If you choose not to use the above strat:*
+  - *To skip the safe strat instead:*
     - Run down street to left and approach bullied merchant
 - Bounty hunters accost you: 1 (+2 LSP)
 - Kill the bounty hunters with a frag grenade
 - Give credits to the merchant to pay his debt (+4 LSP)